AnggaR96s/Reforestation/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## How do locomotives know where they're going?
+Lots of training